maciejhirsz/logos/book/src/examples/calculator.md

 # Simple calculator

-When you implement an interpreter for a DSL or a programming language, the process typically involves the following steps:
+When you implement an interpreter for a [domain-specific language (DSL)](https://en.wikipedia.org/wiki/Domain-specific_language), or any programming language, the process typically involves the following steps:

 1. **Lexing**: Splitting the input into tokens via a lexer.

-2. **Parsing**: Converting the tokens into an [AST (abstract syntax tree)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) via a parser.
+2. **Parsing**: Converting the tokens into an [abstract syntax tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) via a parser.

 3. **Evaluation**: Evaluating the AST to produce the result.